 Before beginning your journey towards a newly rebuilt smile, you’ll need to have:

 Even if you don’t think you’re a good candidate for dental implants, come see us for a consultation anyways.
 We can work with you to address the problems that are standing between you and your new smile so you can enjoy this life-changing treatment.

 Once you’ve been cleared for dental implant treatment, we’ll discuss what type and how many dental implants you need.
 Depending on the extent of your tooth loss, there are several options to choose from.

 Instead of filing down the teeth near the missing one to hold a prosthetic, a single implant can be placed into the jawbone and used to support a crown that instantly closes a lone gap.

 To replace several missing teeth, two dental implants can be used to anchor in a single, larger set of beautiful replacement teeth, effectively “bridging the gap in your smile.

 Even patients with complete tooth loss can benefit from implants.
 A full denture can be attached to the jawbone using just four to six roots, giving patients a strong bite and a prosthetic that they can always trust to stay in place.

-For patients who want to replace an entire row of teeth as quickly as possible, All-On-4 enables them to do it in just one appointment.
-We place just four implants into the jawbone and immediately attach them to a full denture, dramatically improving someone’s oral health and appearance at the same time.
+For patients who want to replace an entire row of teeth but have a thinner jawbone, All-On-4 may be the perfect solution.
+We can place just four implants into the jawbone in strategic areas and immediately attach them to a full denture.

 Are you preparing for dental implants or just considering them as a potential option for tooth replacement?
 No matter where you are in your decision-making process, the team at Advanced Dentistry of Alhambra wants you to feel confident about your choice to replace your missing teeth with dental implants.
 To help you become more well-informed on the topic, we’ve compiled some frequently asked questions that will provide greater insight into this method of restorative care.
 Should you have additional questions, please don’t hesitate to contact us.